 Lonnie was one of the two best male all-around performers, so its no surprise he was used extensively in all three seasons.
 His dancing skills were technically the best.
 His singing was good, though his voice was a bit husky, and the other kids called him "The Velvet Smog", a takeoff on singer Mel Torme's handle.
 Lonnie was used extensively in the earliest Fun with Music Day numbers, before the kids were organized into the color-coded teams, but in a minor casting mystery was absent from Talent Roundup Days during the first season, his place being taken by Mark Sutherland.

 Though an excellent actor, he wasn't tapped for feature roles in any of the serials (save for brief cameos in Adventure in Dairyland

-), but was allowed to ad-lib in the skits.
+).
 He later said this frustrated him, as he had already acted in many films.
 But it was his dancing skills that tied him to the production numbers; the producers could get any number of male actors, but only Lonnie and Bobby Burgess

 really shone while dancing.